DevaSenevi/CCIG/_sources/index.md

-# Welcome to your Jupyter Book
+# Welcome to the Grimoire of the Computational Cardiac Imaging Groups!

-This is a small sample book to give you a feel for how book content is structured.
+This is a small test book to give you a feel for how book content is structured.
+This book is to be populated with notebooks (chapters) containing demo workflows for the different tools that we are building within the CCIG.

 :::{note}
-Here is a note!
+Here is an example note!
 :::

 And here is a code block: